 However, if you do not plan to work in a public accounting firm, please beware:

-- Some states only recognize public accounting experience
+- A few states only recognize public accounting experience

-- For most states, your working experience has to be supervised and/or verified by a practicing CPA (i.e. a CPA license holder and not certificate holder) so make sure that your boss has the relevant qualification
+- For most states, your working experience has to be supervised and/or verified by a practicing CPA (i.e. an active CPA license holder instead of a certificate holder).
+Make sure that your boss has the relevant qualification

 I hope this article has at least pointed you in the right direction.
 You now have an idea of how to become a CPA as the best proof of your knowledge in the accounting field.